Yesterday, I didn't even remember that it was 11 September, anniversary of the New York terrorist attacks.

 The dream of boys in the film from Burkina Faso is to catch Osama Bin Laden and get 24 million dollars' award.

-But my favorite film was about the deaf French girl, who has a fight with her boyfriend in New York, and is hoping for a miracle.
+But my favorite film-episode in this anthology film was the one about the deaf French girl, who has a fight with her boyfriend in New York, and is hoping for a miracle.

 No comments: